John Picacio: Awards and nominations

 Picacio's illustrations have been selected numerous times for Cathy and Arnie Fenner's prestigious Spectrum Annual, the yearly "Best in Contemporary Fantastic Art" showcase for fantasy and science fiction art, which both honours established artists and provides a resource for art directors and illustrators to refer to.
 In 2001 and 2006, he was awarded the International Horror Guild Award for Best Artist, and was Artist Guest of Honor at the 2003 ArmadilloCon.

 In 2005, he won both the World Fantasy Award for Best Artist and the Chesley Award for Best Paperback Cover (for James Tiptree Jr.'s Her Smoke Rose Up Forever).
 In 2006 he won the Chesley Award for Artistic Achievement and in 2007 the Locus Award for Best Artist.
 He has also received Hugo Award nominations for Best Professional Artist in 2005 though 2010, and won in 2012.
 He has received 5 World Fantasy Award nominations since 2002.

+He has further won the Locus Award in 2015, 2020, 2021, 2024 and 2026.

 His work has also appeared on innumerous award-winning and nominated titles, including Jess Nevins's Encyclopedia of Fantastic Victoriana and the Chris Roberson-edited anthology Adventure Vol. 1, both from MonkeyBrain.

 In February 2008, Picacio's was seen fully illustrating (and covering) Michael Moorcock's Elric The Stealer of Souls, as the first in a new series of trade paperback editions of Moorcock's Elric novels published by Ballantine/Del Rey.
-Picacio's work in the first volume will be followed (in Elric To Rescue Tanelorn) by that of notable illustrator M. W. Kaluta, placing him in ever-more illustrious company.
+Picacio's work in the first volume will be followed (in Elric To Rescue Tanelorn) by that of illustrator M. W. Kaluta.

 In 2014, Picacio was awarded the Inkpot Award.

+He was awarded a 2019 Kate Wilhelm Solstice Award by the SFWA, the citation saying “The work that John Picacio has done with the Mexicanx Initiative started as an effort for one conference and has had ripple effects through the field of science-fiction and fantasy.
+His on-going outreach is encouraging new voices to enter the community making SFF more vibrant than ever.”

+In 2026, Picacio was awarded the Hugo Award for Best Professional Artist.